-in 2022, FBI began requiring attorney pre-approval of all batch job queries using 100 or more query terms, and senior executive service pre-approval of all sensitive queries.362 These approvals are usually granted at the field office level, but may be granted by NSCLB, or may require FBI Deputy Director approval.363
+in 2022, FBI began requiring attorney pre-approval of all batch job queries using 100 or more query terms, and senior executive service pre-approval of all sensitive queries.
+These approvals are usually granted at the field office level, but may be granted by NSCLB, or may require FBI Deputy Director approval.
+Deputy Director approval.